-At the time the Spanish invaded, millions of people lived under the rule of the Incan Empire.
+At the time the Spanish invaded, millions of people lived under the rule of the Inca Empire.
 Many thousands died in battle (Inca armies didn’t surrender); many died in outbreaks of smallpox and flu that swept across the country.
-Incas had no immunity to foreign diseases.
+Incas has no immunity to foreign diseases.
 Some surviving Inca people naturalised to the new Spanish dominion.
 But many many thousands of people escaped into the jungle and… disappeared.

-It’s possible that they could have lived on quietly in the jungles of Peru and Bolivia.
+It’s possible that they could have lived on quietly in the jungle of Peru and Bolivia.
 Much of it was (and still is) inaccessible to non-natives.
 It’s also possible that the city of gold was a ploy to get the invaders to keep moving on in search of further riches and leave other Inca cities alone.
 But, many people believe that there is an Inca city that still hasn’t been discovered yet, that was a hideaway for the fleeing Incas.
 Whether or not it is paved with gold is another matter.

-9. Tickets are limited
+9. Tickets are Limited

 You might have guessed by now that Machu Picchu is a highly regulated archaeological site.
-In order to protect it from its own popularity, the number of people who can enter the site each day is strictly managed.
+In order to protect it from its own popularity, the number of people who can enter the site each day are strictly managed.
 The same goes for the trek up to Huayna Picchu, the mountain above Machu Picchu, which holds the Temple of the Moon.
 At the time of writing, tickets to Machu Picchu are limited to 2500 people per day, but only 200 people can get access to Huayna Picchu.

 - Circuit 1: The classic Machu Picchu tour that follows a large circular route covering the majority of the site.

 - Circuit 2: Similar to Circuit 1 but slightly shorter.
-It is worth noting you will not climb up as high when you first enter the site which may reduce the “postcard” view (aka Instagram) opportunities during the tour.
+It is worth noting you will not climb up as high when you first enter the site which may reduce the “post card” view (aka Instagram) opportunities during the tour.

 - Circuit 3: A shorter more accessible route that primarily visits the lower parts of the site and doesn’t involve as much walking as the other options.
 This is a better option for anyone concerned about accessibility or looking to avoid a more strenuous tour.